ViktorBash/Lead-Manager/README.md

 * `python manage.py makemigrations` and `python manage.py migrate` to create the database.

 * `npm run dev` or `npm run build`.
 Then in another terminal in the same directory run `python manage.py runserver`.
-Your server should now be on localhost:8000 or your IP address.
+Your server should now be on localhost:8000 or your local IP address.